Permit and Notification Information for Existing Facilities

 UST has created several online tools to help your facility be in compliance and understand its requirements.
 These tools include a Compliance Toolbox, a UST Owner Compliance Manual, Compliance Guidance Documents, and how to prepare for an inspection.
 These can be found on the UST Forms and Guidance web page and the UST Compliance and Inspections web page.

 Depending on what is done at your facility either during construction or afterwards, there may be Division of Water Resources (DWR) permits that are needed.
 As these may or may not be needed either for a new source or an existing source, they are simply listed for reference and to bring them to your attention.
 Here are the most common:

-- National Pollutant Discharge Elimination System (NPDES) Stormwater Construction permit for construction sites that are 1 acre or larger.
-Apply for 30 days prior to beginning.
+- National Pollution Discharge Elimination System (NPDES) Stormwater Construction permit for construction of sites that are 1 acre or larger.
+Apply for permit 30 days prior to beginning.

-- NPDES Tennessee Stormwater Multi-Sector General Permit.
-Apply for 5 days prior to beginning.
+- NPDES Tennessee Stormwater Multi-Sector General permit.
+Apply 5 days prior to beginning.

 - NPDES for an Oil/Water Separator discharge.

 - Well Drillers Notification (for monitoring wells for example).

 Some others to be aware of in the event that they are required are: